 Candidates may make an enquiry about their results in line with JCQ regulations.
-Candidates should make a request to the appropriate Curriculum Area Leader or the Head of Centre to consider the feasibility of the enquiry.
+Candidates should make a request to the appropriate Subject Leader or the Head of Centre to consider the feasibility of the enquiry.
 If the school supports the enquiry, the Exams Office will process the request and the school will pay any fees due.
 Where the school does not support the request, the candidate can choose to pursue the request but will be liable for any fees due.
-The candidate will have the right to complain under the TCAT Complaints Policy where they feel the school should be able to support the enquiry about their results.
+The candidate will have the right to appeal this decision.
+Where a candidate wishes to do this, they should follow the appeals policy set out in Part 1, Section 10.
 A Complaint raised in respect of this will be expedited to ensure it is completed prior to the Awarding Organisation's deadlines for making enquiries about results.
 Before any application is made, the candidate is required to complete a JCQ consent form, acknowledging that their result may go up, go down or remain the same.

 Candidates may also ask for access to their scripts to support an application for an enquiry about results.
 Where a candidate requests access to a script, the Exams Office will process request and the candidate will be liable for the fee.
-Curriculum Area Leaders may also request access to scripts to support with an enquiry about results or to support teaching and learning.
+Subject Leaders may also request access to scripts to support with an enquiry about results or to support teaching and learning.
 Where this is the case, the centre will be liable for the fee, but the candidate must consent to the centre requesting their scripts for these purposes.